By Bob George

 2. Can I get my car serviced or repaired?

-Let customers know what measures are being taken to ensure safety during service appointments.
+Leverage service department marketing to let customers know what measures are being taken to ensure safety during service appointments.
 Outline it simply on the website, whether it is offering no-contact car services, a delivery and pickup option, videos showing the disinfection process, or variable service hours to reduce the number of technicians in the dealership at a given time.

 Dealership advertising campaigns promoting these new service processes can create added awareness as consumers explore their options for getting their cars serviced.